VD39/typescript-webpack-boilerplate/README.md

   yarn serve
 ```

-This will create a server at `http://localhost:9000/` or at the port number specified in the [webpack/configuration/config.js](webpack/configuration/config.js) file.
+This will create a server at `http://localhost:9000/` or server data specified in your `.env` file.

 Automatically reloads after each file change.